Vinyl and A Plea for Proper Lossless Audio

 In 1997 I conducted an interview with a collaborator of the Fraunhofer-Institut in Munich who told me that the near future will bring a new digital format that would cover a frequency range up to 96kHz and a dynamic range of 144dB and outstrip CD quality but also the best of analog mediums by several miles.
 As a percussionist who knows about the unique characteristics of every square inch of his instruments, I was floored by that idea – and three years later, SACD and DVD-A, operating with a bit depth of 24Bit and sampling rates up to 192kHz, became available.
 Both formats were soon doomed to fail for a couple of reasons: Firstly, most consumers had switched and invested in CD players for what felt like only a little while ago and the brand new generation of players – just like the first generation of normal CD-players – came with a hefty price tag and were mainly promoted under the audiophile banner.
 Secondly, the CD lobby, which already smelled a certain decline in sales based on Napster and similar services during this time, kept insisting on their 1980 standard of 16Bit/44.1kHz being the one and only real McCoy, and all that great audio reproduction needs, since it covers even more frequency range than humans can actually hear.

 The masters made to the highest standards for SACDs or DVD-As from the late 90s on are available today as full resolution downloads; the classic reel-to-reel recordings from the 1940s-80s are transferred to ultra high DSD resolution for conservation.
-More and more artists and labels are releasing their work in 24Bit, often with sample rates surpassing 44.1kHz.
+More and more artists and labels are releasing their work 24-Bit with sample rates surpassing 44.1kHz.
 Is this just marketing tactics or does this decision speak of conviction?

 As a matter of fact, neither you or I can hear beyond 20kHz.
 Make that 15 or even 18k and you will have exceptional hearing abilities for an adult.
 Also, many loudspeakers are not capable of reproducing anything above 20k.
 However, we A) do not hear with our ears alone and, probably more relevant in this context, B) whenever a recording does cover a wider frequency spectrum, only to have it cropped at 22.5kHz, this content – or rather its impact on the fully audible range of the recording – will be missing.
 Even if this impact may be subtle, it can make a difference while reproducing a great production.
 Subtleness is nothing that jumps on your table to stun you with obviousness; that’s why the often quoted ABX listening tests are a moot argument against high-resolution audio to me.
 Instead of taking the fast way out, I’d recommend the following: